New Early Dark Energy is compatible with current LSS data: Data analysis and results

 \begin{enumerate} \item Combined analysis \textbf{without EFTofLSS}: High-$z$ BAO measurements together with constraints on $f \, \sigma_8$, quantifying the growth of structure, obtained from the {CMASS} and {LOWZ} galaxy samples of {BOSS DR 12}~\cite{Alam:2016hwk} at redshifts $z= 0.38$, $0.51$, $0.61$.
 This run does not capture the full shape of the matter power spectrum (it merely contains some condensed information through $f \sigma_8$).

 \item Combined analysis \textbf{with EFTofLSS}: Here, we include the EFTofLSS applied to the {BOSS/SDDS} sample~\cite{DAmico:2019fhj,Ivanov:2019pdj,Colas:2019ret}.
 It contains the full-shape information on the galaxy power spectra obtained from the sky-cuts CMASS NGC, CMASS SGC and LOWZ NGC at the effective redshifts $z= 0.57$ (CMASS) and $z=0.32$ (LOWZ).
 This is combined with constraints on BAO parameters measured from the same samples using the post-reconstructed power spectra and taking into account the covariance among all data sets.
-The full-shape and BAO data together with their covariances are implemented via the {\tt MontePython} likelihood extension {\tt PyBird}\footnote{\url{https://github.com/pierrexyz/pybird.git}}. \end{enumerate}
+The full-shape and BAO data together with their covariances are implemented via the {\tt MontePython} likelihood extension {\tt PyBird}\footnote{\url{https://github.com/pierrexyz/pybird.git}}. {We impose the same priors on the eight EFT parameters as the ones in \cite{DAmico:2020kxu}, including a flat prior on the linear galaxy bias $b_1$.} \end{enumerate}

 For each data set combination we run both the $\Lambda$CDM and our NEDE base model using between 8 and 16 chains.
 We consider chains to be converged if the Gelman-Rubin criterion~\cite{Gelman:1992zz} fulfills $R-1 < 0.01$.
 Especially in the case of NEDE, this requires a rather large number of total steps of the order $3 \times 10^6$.
 As we find, this is vital to deriving well-converged uncertainties for $f_\text{NEDE}$, needed to make a reliable statement about the statistical evidence for NEDE.
 The exact convergence values are detailed in Tab.~\ref{tab:means_NEDE_LCDM}.
 As initial covariance matrices we use the ones from the respective $\Lambda$CDM runs, which are then updated through {\tt MontePython}'s `superupdate' option.
 We also tested our data pipeline, including its {\tt PyBird} implementation, by reproducing different results obtained in~\cite{DAmico:2020kxu} in the case of $w$CDM.\footnote{Specifically, we checked that we agree with the results of the MCMC analyses performed with the data set combinations `BAO + FS', 'BAO + FS w/o Ly-$\alpha$', `CMB + BAO' and 'CMB + FS + BAO'. }